dannyvankooten/change-username/readme.txt

 == Screenshots ==

-1. The toggle as shown on the "Edit user" page.
+1. Change a WordPress username from the default user edit screen.

 == Changelog ==